 A sought-after speaker and teacher, Dr. Steve has also authored several books: Clinical Dharma: A Path for Healers and Helpers; EMDR Therapy and Mindfulness for Trauma Focused Care with colleague Dr. Jamie Marich; and, most recently, Mindfulness for Anger Management: Transformative Skills for Overcoming Anger and Managing Powerful Emotions, available in paperback from Althea Press.
 Dr. Steve lives in LA with his wife and young daughter.

-Check out Dr. Steve’s new course Psychology of Addiction that explores the intersection between meditation, recovery and modern trauma theory.
+Check out Dr. Steve’s course Psychology of Addiction that explores the intersection between meditation, recovery and modern trauma theory, and his articles on meditation, addiction, and anger management here.